LivePersonInc/messaging-window-sdk/README.md

 In this very simple use case for the SDK, we accomplish three things:

 * First, we use the `onAgentTextEvent` callback to listen for agent text events.
-This allows us to grab the opening text of the conversation and display any future answers by the agent.
+This allows us to grab the opening text of the conversation and display any future messages by the agent.

-* Then, we also use the `onAgentRichContentEvent` to listen for agent rich content events, since, in this use case, the agent is a bot and will be utilizing multiple choices questions as menus.
+* Then, we also use the `onAgentRichContentEvent` to listen for agent rich content events, since, in this use case, the agent is a bot and will be utilizing multiple choice questions as menus.

 * Lastly, we listen for user selections on the different structured content items presented by the agent.
 We grab the text of those items and send them back to the agent using the `sendMessage` method.
 In LiveEngage, we've configured the bot to listen for these textual responses and trigger the appropriate menu (upon which the bot sends a rich content message, grabbed by the method used above).
 We also append user selections to the HTML, to create a conversation type flow.

+* We don't allow the user in this usecase to type back questions or answers to the bot.
+They can only use the structured content options given to them.
+If we wanted to allow free text, we would add code to grab the user's input and send it to the conversation dynamically.

 **Note**: in a more complex example, we'd use a callback to render the text to the HTML instead of hard coding it directly as we do here.
 If you render it directly as here, the text messages won't be "saved" as part of the LiveEngage conversation and won't appear when the user refreshes their window, for example, since they were simply hardcoded into the DOM.